The Mayo Clinic School of Medicine (MCSOM)

 Mayo Clinic School of Medicine has a full-time and has the highest faculty to student ratio in the country.
-Besides that, students have access to more than 3,700 other Mayo Clinic clinicians and researchers present in all three campuses.
-The elements of mentorship, collaboration and accessibility are an essential part of Mayo Clinic’s environment.
+Besides that, students have access to more than 3,700 other Mayo Clinic clinicians, and researchers present on all three campuses.
+The elements of mentorship, collaboration, and accessibility are essential parts of the Mayo Clinic’s environment.

 Mayo medical school Admission Process